Arbitrary Control of Non-Hermitian Skin Modes via Disorder and An Electric Field: Nonreciprocal model

+In Figs.~\ref{Fig3}(e–h), we plot the long-time IPR as a function of $\phi$ (e), $g$ (f), $F$ (g), and $\xi$ (h).
+The insets show the corresponding probability-density distributions for the states with the smallest IPR.
+These results confirm that the wave packet becomes localized after long-time evolution, consistent with the conclusions drawn from the long-time center-of-mass behavior $\langle \mathbf{r}(t_\mathrm{f}) \rangle$.

-Furthermore, when the directions of $\mathbf{F}$ and $\mathbf{g}$ are fixed, numerical simulations reveal that boundary localization occurs only when the nonreciprocity strength $g$ [see Fig.~\ref{Fig3}(b,f)], field strength $F$ [see Fig.~\ref{Fig3}(c,g)], or disorder strength $\xi$ [see Fig.~\ref{Fig3}(d,h)] are tuned to appropriate values.
-These results highlight the synergistic interplay among the NHSE, disorder, and static electric field, which together enable precise control over the localization position of the wave packet in two-dimensional non-Hermitian systems, a capability unattainable in conventional settings.
+These results highlight the synergistic interplay among the nonreciprocal hopping, disorder, and static electric field, which together enable precise control over the localization position of the wave packet in 2D non-Hermitian systems, a capability unattainable in conventional settings.
 This interplay provides a versatile mechanism for engineering tunable boundary accumulation in realistic and disordered systems.
+Note that, while our analysis focuses on non-Hermitian Hamiltonians, we demonstrate that similar dynamics can arise in open quantum systems (see Appendix \ref{AppendixD}), where coherent–dissipative interplay generates effective nonreciprocal hopping.